-Daniel Bertucelli, Public Information Officer, Santa Barbara County Fire, (805) 681 5531 Lyz Hoffman, Public Information Officer, Santa Barbara County APCD, (805) 961-8819
+Daniel Bertucelli, Public Information Officer, Santa Barbara County Fire, (805) 681 5531 Lyz Bantilan, Public Information Officer, Santa Barbara County APCD, (805) 961-8819

-County Fire Burn Boss Training to Occur June 8-11 Range Improvement Burn in Los Olivos Included in Training
+County Fire Burn Boss Training to Occur May 26-27 Range Improvement Burn in Santa Ynez Included in Training

-SANTA BARBARA COUNTY, Calif. - The Santa Barbara County Fire Department has tentatively scheduled a range improvement burn at 4155 Figueroa Mountain Rd in Los Olivos with a burn window of June 10-11.
-The goal of this two-day burn is to provide live fire training for the certification of instructors to teach CA-219 Firing Operations class.
-This class is used to teach both firefighters and private land managers to use fire as a tool to both fight large-scale wildfires and manage prescribed fire being used as a land management tool.
+SANTA BARBARA County, Calif. - The Santa Barbara County Fire Department has tentatively scheduled a range improvement burn at 4155 Figueroa Mountain Rd in Los Olivos with a burn window of May 26-27.
+The goal of this two-day burn is to provide live fire training for the certification of instructors to teach CA-219 Firing Operations class and to train new firefighters on wildland fire behavior.
+This class is used to teach both firefighters and private land managers to use fire as a tool for both fighting large scale wildfires and to manage prescribed fire being used as a land management tool.
 Prescribed, or planned, fires typically burn less intensely than wildfires.
 Prescribed burns can help prevent the spread of wildfires, and can reduce impacts to watersheds that can result in soil loss and sedimentation.

-Approximately 86 acres of grassland and Black Sage Scrub will be burned.
-The burn is scheduled to begin at 9:30 a.m. and conclude at 6 p.m. on permissive burn days.
+Approximately 90 acres of grassland and Black Sage Scrub will be burned.
+The burn is scheduled to begin at 9:30 a.m. and conclude at 6 p.m. on a permissive burn day.
 Santa Barbara County Air Pollution Control District (APCD) staff have reviewed the Smoke Management Plan and provided conditions to minimize smoke impacts in Santa Barbara County.
 The burn will be conducted when the meteorological conditions are highly favorable to direct smoke away from population centers.